 Case study: Working and claiming a State Pension (Non-Contributory)

-This case study shows the effect of work on State Pension (Non-Contributory) (rates from 30 March 2018)
+This case study shows the effect of work on State Pension (Non-Contributory) (2020 rates)

 Joe has been offered some part-time work as a caretaker in a local school.
 If he takes the job his net weekly wage will be €260.
 Jean is thinking of increasing the number of hours she works.
 Her new net weekly income would be €206.